Skip to main content

 After earning a nursing degree from the University of Pennsylvania, Graviet spent four years at Johns Hopkins Hospital as a cardiovascular nurse in the intensive care unit (ICU) during the COVID-19 pandemic.
 There, she developed a deep understanding about secondary trauma and processing grief.

-“How do people cope after going through such an intense experience and changing their body?”
+“How do people cope after going through such an intense experience and experiencing so much change to their body?”
 Graviet said.

 The experience helped inspire her to go back to school to learn another way to support people and families.